jeapostrophe/reach-examples/cmd-and-web/readme.md

 Follow these steps to build and run the webpage version:

-1. Change directory: `cd web`.
+1. Change directory to `./web`.

 1. Run `node --version` and verify that your Node version is at least `v16.3.0`.

 1. Verify that the AlgoSigner extension is present in your browser.

-1. Verify that you have at least to Algorand Wallets (in your account).
+1. Verify that the AlgoSigner extension includes at least two TestNet accounts.

 1. Run `npm install`.